 Supplement.
-Smarter Curcumin fights inflammation in the body.
+Smarter Curcumin promotes normal inflammation responses in the body.
 Try also adding a daily magnesium supplement.

 Stretch!
 No matter what exercise you're doing, or even if you don't exercise at all, you need to stretch.
 Following are a few simple stretches anyone at any fitness level can do.
 This will keep your muscles more flexible and encourage better blood flow to your muscles.
 Do these stretches right before bed if you are prone to muscle cramping.

 1. Sitting on the edge of your bed, or on the ground, simply pump your feet back and forth 20 times.
 Rest your heels on the ground and flex your feet one at a time.